 Beyond the turbulent past that fosters false perceptions about Vietnam, there exists a county teeming with natural beauty and cultural moments waiting to be explored.
 Rugged coastlines blend into broad green valleys, deltas of snaking rivers, and limestone mountains, all complimented by a culture that has managed to create the best culinary experiences in all travel.

-In the evening, you’ll have tickets for a performance of traditional Water Puppetry (an art form unique to northern Vietnam, and a good, light-hearted introduction to its rural culture).
+This evening, you will be provided with tickets for a traditional Water Puppetry performance.
+A special art form unique to Northern Vietnam, this show offers the perfect introduction to traditional Vietnamese folk culture.
 (This service is on a group basis.)

 Vietnam's capital is rich in a culture touched by French and Chinese influences over its 1,000-year-long history.
 One can spend days in the Old Quarter, where fashion houses, art galleries and coffee shops make up the city's most charismatic district.
 Hanoi features hundreds of serene lakes, great for people watching and strolling an afternoon away.
 Take an evening to dine at a modern, cosmopolitan restaurant and enjoy a night on the town, but don't forget to take an evening to enjoy the thriving street food scene, one of the city's primary attractions.